A Rush Of Blood To The Head

 Great idea from the Guthrie archive.
 Billy Bragg is a great choice.
 Wilco was so-so.
 Five for Billy’s songs.
 Three for Wilco’s

-The first track reminded me of the sounds my mom and dad were making cooking spaghetti noodles while and talking while I was tripping balls on mushrooms.
+The first track reminded me of the sounds my mom and dad were making while cooking spaghetti noodles and talking when I was tripping balls on mushrooms.
 That track gets a 5 for the intense feeling of deja vu it produced.
-The rest of the album is a confused cacophony of great genres.
+The rest of the album is a confused cacophony of great genres who’s parts far exceed the whole.

 Muzak for the stone deaf.
 I’m sorry I could hear it.